meilisearch/specifications/text/0001-script-based-tokenizer.md

 **other solution that advertise multilingual support:**
 - Sonic uses whatlang to perform the tokenization, it could be interesting to checkout how they do it: https://github.com/valeriansaliou/sonic/tree/master/src/lexer
-	- Sonic uses whatlang to detect the languages, but don't acutally seems to use it to segment the text.
+	- Sonic uses whatlang to detect the languages but doesn't actually seem to use it to segment the text.
 It simply uses unicode segmentation, I can't really explain what they actually do with the language information.
 - tantivy advertise good multilingual support: https://github.com/tantivy-search/tantivy/tree/main/src/tokenizer
 	- Tantivy is similar to elastic in the sense that you can setup a custom text analyzer.
 The difference is that it is only made of `tokenizer` -> `token_filter`.
 Tantivy also provides a collection of tokenizer to choose from.
 Token are rather simple and do not contain any metadata, except for it's position.
 - How elastic search handle it: https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html: